 The Budget Office is responsible for managing the preparation and execution of the county budget and the budgets of six service districts for which the Board of Commissioners is also the Governing Body.
 The office’s responsibilities include managing the scheduling and preparation of biennial or annual budget processes; ensuring all legal requirements for review, adoption and filing of documents and tax levies are met; monitoring budget activity during the year and recommend adjustments as necessary; and conducting research on finance and management issues as requested by the Board of Commissioners.

 The Benton County Community Development department houses the Building Division and Planning Division.
 The Building Division is responsible for administering the building permit and inspection program in accordance with State building, electrical, plumbing, mechanical and manufactured dwelling setup specialty codes.
 The Planning Division is responsible for managing the Comprehensive Land Use Plan and administering the County's zoning regulations and long range land use planning.
-The Community Development department also oversees implementation the Solid Waste & Water Quality Program.
+The Community Development department also oversees implementation of the Solid Waste & Water Quality Program.

 The District Attorney’s office represents the state government and is responsible for the prosecution of criminal offenses in Benton County.
 Divisions in the District Attorney’s office include criminal, family law, child support enforcement, medical examiner, and victim services.
 The District Attorney is elected at-large to a four-year term.